 A ferociously intense slugger whose All-Star peak was both brilliant and brutally shortened by a relentless series of injuries.

-Carlos Quentin's baseball story is one of explosive talent perpetually at war with his own body.
-Drafted by the Arizona Diamondbacks, he announced himself to the Chicago White Sox and the American League in 2008 with a monstrous first half, earning an All-Star nod and finishing the year with 36 home runs.
-He played right field with a snarling, all-out intensity that became his trademark, diving for balls and crowding the plate with unwavering confidence.
-That very style, however, led to a cascade of physical setbacks.
-A self-inflicted broken wrist after punching his bat in frustration became a symbolic turning point.
-Though he made another All-Star team in 2011 with the White Sox, subsequent moves to San Diego and brief comeback attempts were undermined by chronic knee issues.
-His career stands as a compelling 'what if,' defined by the sheer force of his will during those few healthy, dominant seasons.
+Carlos Quentin hit 36 home runs for the Chicago White Sox in 2008, earning an All-Star nod.
+Drafted by the Arizona Diamondbacks, he played right field with an all-out intensity, diving for balls and crowding the plate.
+That style brought physical setbacks.
+He broke his wrist punching his bat in frustration.
+He made another All-Star team in 2011 with the White Sox.
+Moves to San Diego and comeback attempts were undermined by chronic knee issues.
+His career remains defined by the force of his will during those few healthy, dominant seasons.

 1981–1996